themathgeek13/asst0/README.md

 You will make a simple fix to Program 3 which is written in a combination of C++ and ISPC (the error causes a performance problem, not a correctness one).
-With the correct fix, you should observe performance that is over ten times greater than that of the original sequential Mandelbrot implementation from `mandelbrotSerial()`.
+With the correct fix, you should observe performance that is over forty times greater than that of the original sequential Mandelbrot implementation from `mandelbrotSerial()`.